 In my personal case, I've removed every piece of artwork that was based on quotes and I've only re-add them once I've cleared the quote/saying.
 In the case of my #howjoyfulcalendar, I decided to use things that I've come up with instead of quotes to avoid any problems, and this process has been even more fun than working based on quotes.

 So my recommendation to other artists that base their work on Quotes is to do the full homework, see who holds the copyright, ask for permission, or simply come up with your own wording for your art pieces (so much more rewarding!)

 Below I've listed a few resources to help out with your own research, I really wanted to spread the word about this issue and if you could as well, it would be awesome!

-- Quote Investigator: A great blog that helps find out the real author of quotes to really know if the are “public domain” or what author holds the intellectual property to them.
+- Quote Investigator: A great blog that helps find out the real author of quotes to really know if they are “public domain” or what the author holds the intellectual property to them.

-- Copyright Term and the Public Domain in the United States: This is a document I found in the Cornell University Copyright Information center, the site is to help with the legal aspects of the University, but in their resources page they have lot of great information.
+- Copyright Term and the Public Domain in the United States: This is a document I found in the Cornell University Copyright Information Center, the site is to help with the legal aspects of the University, but in their resources page they have a lot of great information.

-I hope this post can help other's so they can make informed business decisions, because even if you are selling only on craft fairs and Etsy and consider yourself as “not-even a business” – if you make profit, you are a small business! – And as such people that has the copyright of those quotes can come after you, and none of us want that :)
+I hope this post can help other's so they can make informed business decisions because even if you are selling only on craft fairs and Etsy and consider yourself as “not even a business” – if you make a profit, you are a small business! – And as such people that have the copyright of those quotes can come after you, and none of us want that :)

 I hope you all have a wonderful day!